KWBQ: History

 On June 4, 2010, ACME announced it would enter into a shared services agreement (SSA) with LIN Media; as a result, LIN's own duopoly of KASA-TV and KRQE would provide technical, engineering and accounting services for KWBQ and KASY, with the mutual operating costs shared in order to help reduce overall costs for ACME.

-On September 10, 2012, ACME announced a proposed sale of KASY-TV as well as KWBQ (and its Roswell repeater, KRWB-TV) to Tamer Media, a company founded by broadcast industry veteran John S. Viall, Jr. The $17.3 million sale, which the FCC approved on November 21, and was completed on December 11, gave Tamer Media its first TV properties, while ACME is making its exit from the station ownership business (the three stations are the last portions of ACME's TV station portfolio).
-The stations' shared services agreement with LIN Media will continue under new ownership.
+On September 10, 2012, ACME announced a proposed sale of KWBQ and KRWB-TV, as well as KASY-TV, to Tamer Media, a company founded by broadcast industry veteran John S. Viall, Jr. The $17.3 million sale, which the FCC approved on November 21, and was completed on December 11, gave Tamer Media its first TV properties, while ACME exited from the station ownership business (the three stations were the last portions of ACME's TV station portfolio).
+The stations' shared services agreement with LIN Media would continue under new ownership.

 On March 21, 2014, Media General announced that it would purchase LIN Media and its stations, including KRQE, KASA-TV, and the SSA with KWBQ/KRWB-TV and KASY-TV, in a $1.6 billion merger.
 The merger was completed on December 19.
 Just over a year later, on January 27, 2016, it was announced that the Nexstar Broadcasting Group would buy Media General for $4.6 billion.
 The sale was completed on January 17, 2017.

 On August 7, 2020, it was announced that Mission Broadcasting would acquire KWBQ and its satellites and KASY-TV from Tamer Media.
 The sale was completed on November 16.

-Programming

-Syndicated programming

-Syndicated programs seen on KWBQ include Mom, The Goldbergs, The Big Bang Theory, Two and a Half Men, How I Met Your Mother, Modern Family, Right This Minute, Seinfeld and The King of Queens.

 Newscasts

-Starting in April 2015, KWBQ began to simulcast KRQE's morning newscast, including the later Fox New Mexico half of the show, from 4:30–9 a.m.
-It airs the Fox New Mexico (KRQE-DT2) program New Mexico Living from 10–11 a.m.
+Starting in April 2015, KWBQ began to simulcast KRQE's morning newscast, including the later Fox New Mexico half of the show, from 4:30 to 9 a.m.
+It airs the Fox New Mexico (KRQE-DT2) program New Mexico Living from 10 to 11 a.m.